Counseling Degrees & Licenses in South Carolina

 • Location: Columbia, South Carolina

-• Duration: The addiction counseling and clinical mental health counseling degrees are 60 credits; the care and counseling degree is 36 credits
+• Duration: The addiction counseling program is 48 credit hours; the clinical mental health counseling degree is 60 credits; the care and counseling degree is 39 credits

-• Accreditation: CACREP (master of arts in counseling and post-graduate certificate in marriage and family counseling only)
+• Accreditation: CACREP (master of arts in counseling and post-graduate certificate in marriage and family counseling only); the addiction counseling program is accredited by ABHE

 South Carolina State University